Semiorthogonal decompositions of equivariant derived categories of invariant divisors: Examples of semiorthogonal decompositions obtained from Theorem

-In general, the derived category of \(\mathbb{P}H(\bar{f}_{\lambda_1})\) has a semiorthogonal decomposition with the main piece given by the derived category of the coarse moduli, which is $C/S_3$, and some exceptional objects.
-The obtained semiorthogonal decomposition of $\DD[C/S_3]$ matches the one constructed in \cite{P-toric-orbifold} since the special fibers of the projection $C\to C/S_3$ are either orbits of the points $p_1,\ldots,p_d$, corresponding to $\la_2$, or the points of $C$ mapping to the two stacky points of $\P(1,2,3)$.
+In general, the derived category of \(\mathbb{P}H(\bar{f}_{(1^3)})\) has a semiorthogonal decomposition with the main component given by the derived category of the coarse moduli, which is $C/S_3$, and some exceptional objects supported at the stacky points.
+Thus, the semiorthogonal decomposition \eqref{C/S3-dec} can be refined to a decomposition with the main component $\DD(C/S_3)$ followed by exceptional objects.
+The obtained decomposition of $\DD([C/S_3])$ matches the one constructed in \cite{P-toric-orbifold} since the special fibers of the projection $C\to C/S_3$ are either orbits of the points $p_1,\ldots,p_d$, corresponding to $\la=(2,1)$, or the points of $C$ mapping to the two stacky points of $\P(1,2,3)$.

-Note that if $d<6$ then the geometric quotient of \(\mathbb{P}H(\bar{f}_{\lambda_1})\) is rational, so in this case the category \(\mathcal{D}[C/S_3]\) has a full exceptional collection. \end{example}
+Note that if $d<6$ then the geometric quotient of \(\mathbb{P}H(\bar{f}_{(1^3)})\) is rational, so in this case the category \(\mathcal{D}([C/S_3])\) has a full exceptional collection. \end{example}

 Some features of the above example occur in a more general situation.
+Below we use the power sum polynomials